bickelmps/DIC_FFT_ETHZ/README.md

 #### State of the Art - for 8bit, equal dim, single- and multi-channel images

 #### Quantify displacement of features in a series of images over time & retrieve displacement velocities.
-Output data include 2D-displacement maps, the displacement resultant (magnitude), and displacement vectors.
+Output data include CVP 2D-displacement maps, the displacement resultant (magnitude), and displacement vectors.
 #### Built-in pre-processing routines:
 (1) Wallis Filter: Dynamic Contrast Enhancement of both input images; improves the quality of the FFT correlation significantly and helps to suppress noise.